OpenFLUID/openfluid-community-docs/src/docs/start/support.md

 The [FAQ](../general/faq.md) may be a good starting point for common questions.

+## Email and phone

+See the [OpenFLUID team](https://www.openfluid-project.org/who/) page of the OpenFLUID main site.

 ## Chat - Slack

 An OpenFLUID workspace is available on Slack.
 Using this workspace, you can chat online with other users and the OpenFLUID team to get help.